-Most undergraduate courses and/or course components for the winter 2021 semester will be delivered in an alternative delivery format through CourseLink and other online platforms.
+Most undergraduate courses and/or course components for the summer 2021 semester will be delivered in an alternative delivery format through CourseLink and other online platforms.
 What do these delivery formats mean?

 - Asynchronous (AD-A; REMOTE) learning happens without the need for real-time interaction.
 It has no requirement for attendance at a specific time or location for any activities or exams.
 Your instructor will provide materials for reading, lectures for viewing, and assignments and assessments with deadlines, and you can access the material and satisfy these requirements based on your own schedule.